 The CERTIFICATE_VERIFY_FAILED error is a type of standard SSL error that users using a Python environment usually face.
 The error occurs when making HTTPS requests using the requests module in Python.

-The connection is established when the client’s browser affirms that the SSL certificate is valid as well as authentic.
-But, if the client cannot confirm the server’s originality through the Secure Socket Layer certificate, it pops out the certificate_verify_failed error.
+When the client’s browser affirms that the SSL certificate is valid and authentic, it establishes the connection.
+But, if the client cannot confirm the server’s originality through the Secure Socket Layer certificate, the certificate_verify_failed error will pop up.

 There are “n” number of causes that can act as the reason behind the occurrence of the python requests ssl certificate_verify_failed error.
 Here are three of the most expected reasons:

-It can also be a reasonable cause of the SSL certificate_verify_failed Python error.
-The default certificates that come with the Python installation may not be updated with the latest Root certificates, and because of this, the client may fail, resulting in the client failing to verify the SSL certificate presented by the server.
+The default certificates with the Python installation may not be updated with the latest Root certificates.
+Because of this, the client may fail, resulting in the client failing to verify the SSL certificate presented by the server.

 To accomplish this, use the command given below: